Resilience and wellbeing series

 Mindfulness is paying attention to the present moment with an attitude of openness, curiosity, and acceptance.
 Regular practice can help us better manage stress and anxiety, improve our focus, engage more fully in life, and take effective action.

-This requires a commitment to attend 6 x 1-hour weekly sessions and 20 minutes of practice per day.
+This requires a commitment to attend 6 x 1.5-hour weekly sessions and 20 minutes of practice per day.
+All students welcome.

 International student programs